 Retention vs Acquisition

 When it comes to building and maintaining your customer base for 2022, focusing on fostering existing relationships will be just as important as acquiring new customers.
 In our recent survey, we found that employers will be highly focused on internal initiatives like employee retention.
 It follows suit then that client retention may prove to be an important strategy at a time when acquiring new customers may not always be easy.
-Look to initiatives that focus on building and maintaining client and candidate relationships to keep you company ahead in the new year.
+Look to initiatives that focus on building and maintaining client and candidate relationships to keep your company ahead in the new year.

 Focus on the Long Term